wp-plugins/wordfence/readme.txt

 [Remember to visit our support forums if you have questions or comments.](http://wordfence.com/forums/)

 Wordfence is 100% free.
-You need to sign up on Wordfence.com to get a free API key.
 We also offer a Premium API key that adds additional scanning capabilities.
-See below for details.

 Wordfence:

 * Scans core files against repository versions to check their integrity.
 * WordPress Multi-Site (or WordPress MU in the older parlance) compatible (beta).
+* Wordfence Security for multi-site also scans all posts and comments across all blogs from one admin panel.
 * Premium API key also scans themes and plugins against repository versions.
-This is currently the only difference between free and premium API keys.
 * See how files have changed.
-Optionally repair changed files.
+Optionally repair changed files that are security threats.
 * Scans for signatures of over 44,000 known malware variants that are known security threats.
 * Continuously scans for malware and phishing URL's in all your comments, posts and files that are security threats.
 * Scans for heuristics of backdoors, trojans,  suspicious code and other security issues.
 * Checks the strength of all user and admin passwords to enhance login security.
-* Monitor for unauthorized DNS changes.
+* Monitor your DNS security for unauthorized DNS changes.
 * Includes a firewall to block common security threats like fake Googlebots, malicious scans from hackers and botnets.
 * Rate limit or block security threats like aggressive crawlers, scrapers and bots doing security scans for vulnerabilities in your site.
 * Choose whether you want to block or throttle users and robots who break your security rules.